 Mercedes-Benz Citan Select

-Upgrade to the top-of-the-line Citan and you’ll enjoy everything included in the Base and Pro models, plus the extra features listed below:
+Upgrade to the top-of-the-line Citan, and you’ll enjoy everything included in the Base and Pro models, plus the extra features listed below:

 Exterior